What Is a Film Fixer? The Complete Guide to Production Fixers

 Testing the Relationship Early

-The quoting and initial discussion process is your clearest window into the working relationship you are about to enter.
-Does the fixer ask thorough questions about your project before quoting, or do they send a number without understanding the scope?
-Do they offer suggestions based on their Belgian knowledge — recommending a location you had not considered, flagging a commune with notoriously slow permit processing, or pointing out that your desired shoot dates overlap with a national holiday?
+The quoting and first discussion process is your clearest window into the working relationship you are about to enter.
+Does the fixer ask thorough questions about your project before quoting, or do they send a number without knowing the scope?
+Do they give suggestions based on their Belgian knowledge — recommending a location you had not considered, flagging a commune with notoriously slow permit processing, or pointing out that your desired shoot dates overlap with a national holiday?
 Do they communicate potential challenges honestly, or assure you that everything will be straightforward?
 The best fixers push back constructively.
 They tell you when your timeline is unrealistic, when your location choice will create permit problems, and when your budget does not account for Belgian realities.
 That kind of honest, proactive partnership is what distinguishes a fixer who will protect your production from one who will simply agree with you until problems arrive on set.

 ACT 07